top of page

 About

-As a cultural anthropologist and an advocate of cultural relativism, I am aware that certain topics, such as guns, hunting, and rodeo, may be viewed as controversial.
-However, with this project, my goal is to provide an unbiased look into the lives of the local people and provide and insight to those who may not be familiar with this cultural practices.
+I am aware that certain topics, such as guns, hunting, and rodeo, may be viewed as controversial.
+However, with my ethnographic photographies, I aim to provide an unbiased look into the lives of the local people and provide insight to those who may not be familiar with this cultural practices.
 Therefore, the photographs in this project are not posed and are meant to give an unobtrusive and realistic representation of the community's way of life.
 My photographic approach combines documentary and aesthetic photography.
 By aesthetic photography, I understand the use of photography as an art form, where the images are not only informative but also visually pleasing, well-composed, and technically sound.
 It aims to capture the beauty of the subject matter and the culture being studied, creating a powerful visual representation of the people and the environment.

 After a one-month explorative research stay in fall 2019, a longer fieldwork was planned for 2020.
 But due to the COVID-19 pandemic and the resulting travel restrictions, I was forced to repeatedly postpone my research in Wyoming and also the entire project was in question for me several times, as there was no end to the pandemic in sight.
 A situation that many other researchers who could not transfer their research to digital or research remotely also faced.
 To make use of the time, I decided to start riding in summer 2020, a decision that contributed a lot to the success of this project.
 Through this ability, my field access was much easier and more intense.
 It allowed me to participate in horse work, primarily cattle drives, and gain a deeper insight into the way of life of the people and the environment that would have remained partly closed to me without this ability.